Savoie-Research-Group/yarp/README.md

 - `conda install pyaml`: For reading YAML input files from command-line
 - `conda install numpy`: Because numpy is a friend to all
 - `conda install pytest`: For automated unit/regression testing!
+- `conda install scipy`: Adjacency matrix routines need this.
+Other stuff might also
+- `pip install rdkit`: RDKit is a friend to... many (i.e. reading .mol files and processing SMILES)

 ## How to add tests cases to the pytest suite